About Us

 CO-OWNERS

-Lesley works with leaders 1:1 and leads system-wide initiatives, with a special focus on philanthropy, education, and healthcare.
-She has also taught leadership and innovation at the UNC Graduate School and served as a practicum instructor at the UNC School of Social Work.
-She, Cord, and Robyn write and podcast together at Diversity Differently.
+Lesley works one-on-one with senior leaders and facilitates system-wide initiatives, with particular expertise in philanthropy, education, and healthcare.
+She has taught leadership and innovation at the UNC Graduate School and served as a practicum instructor at the UNC School of Social Work.

 Cord Whitaker headshot